matentzn/dipper-docker/README.md

 This is a fully configured version of dipper.
 Run using:
-docker run -v /data/dockerdipper/:/data -p 4001:80 dipper --sources flybase
+docker run -v /path/to/your/local/docker/volume/:/data -p 4000:80 matentzn/dipper-docker --sources panther --limit 100